The 10 China`s Largest Earthquakes of the 20th Century

 1. 1920: Haiyuan Earthquake 海原大地震

 The Dec.
 16, 1920 Haiyuan earthquake —The epicenter was in Haiyuan County, Ningxia Province.
 It was registered a 7.8 magnitude on the Richter scale, The big earthquake caused rivers to change course and some rivers were dammed, it also sent landslides pouring down mountains.
 Damage occurred in 7 Chinese provinces and regions.
-An estimated 200,000 people died in the disaster, which was felt as far away as Norway.
+An estimated 200,000 people died in the disaster, which was even felt as far away as Norway.

 2. 1927: Gulang Earthquake 古浪地震

 The 1927 Gulang earthquake occurred on 22 May.
-This 7.6 magnitude event had an epicenter near Gulang in northwest Gansu Province.
+This 7.6 magnitude earthquake had an epicenter near Gulang in northwest Gansu Province.
 There were more than 40,900 casualties.
 In the area of greatest intensity, all cave dwellings and 90% of houses were destroyed.
 In Gulang, almost the only thing left standing was a 20 m long section of the city walls and some decorated archways.
 The ground was extensively fissured, with fissures up to 14 km in length, 6–13 m wide and 7 m deep.
 A large landslide at Dongchuan buried several villages.
 The earthquake was felt up to 700 km away.

 The 1932 Changma earthquake occurred on 25 December Changma, Gansu Province.
 With an estimated magnitude of 7.6 on the surface wave magnitude scale.
 The quake destroyed 1,167 houses, and about 70.000 people were killed.
 Part of Great Wall Jiayuguan Pass collapsed.
 Snowy peak on south bank of Shule River shifted.
 Aftershocks lasted as much as half a year.